keml-group/keml.analysis/ReadMe.md

 #### Initial Trust

 The initial trust into an information _i_ could be assigned individually to each information.
-In our analysis module, it is currently evaluated in **four scenarios** that distinguish between the LLM _LLM_ and all other conversation partners _P_:
+In this analysis module, it is currently evaluated in **four scenarios** that distinguish between the LLM _LLM_ and all other conversation partners _P_:

 - a) trust all completely ($T_{init}(P) = 1$; $T_{init}(LLM)=1$)
 - b) trust the LLM less ($T_{init}(P) = 1$; $T_{init}(LLM)=0.5$)